tdiec00/Brew-Master-Index/README.md

 Are you interested in styling your README.md to make it look nice?
 Don't know how to include photos or create links?
 Check out this [Markdown Cheetsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)!

 ### STEP 3: Make a New Repo
-1. [Make a new enterprise GitHub repo for your project](https://help.github.com/articles/create-a-repo/).
-DO NOT FORK THIS REPO.
+1. [Make a new enterprise GitHub repo for your project](https://help.github.com/articles/create-a-repo/). **DO NOT FORK THIS REPO.**
-2. This new repo should be under your Enterprise Github, not your personal account.
+2. This new repo should be under your GA Enterprise Github, NOT your personal account.
 2. Make sure your new repo is set to "Public" and initialize it with a README.md file.
+This will be your project worksheet.
 3. Send a link for your repository to your Squad Leader.
 4. Clone this new repository down to your machine.
 5. CD into the project directory and touch ```index.html```, ```style.css``` and ```script.js``` files.